This movie is basically the quintessential "If you wanna know Rose, here's an example" film.

-Ok peeps, basically, this is one of my favorite films EVER!!
+Okay peeps, basically, this is one of my favorite films EVER!!
 I'm totally bummed, because I didn't find it until I was like 19 or 20 (4 years after it's release), but ever since then, I've been in love with it.
 It's my inspiration, and I adore watching a character so close to my own.
 At least, one big side of me.

-OK!
+OKAY!
 Onto the "review" portion of our post.
 Ahem!
 Herewego!

 Obviously, this movie gets my 5 Rose rating, cuz it's just that awesome!